chinamike65/hugo-tuolesi/content/book1/book1en.md

 ---

-The Second Stage is to practice transcending the world.
+**The Second Stage** is to practice transcending the world.

 When I first started to study Buddhism, I cultivated perfection in the world.
-When the practice in the world is more perfect and fulfilled, I will naturally not be interested in the worldly law.
+When the practice in the world is more perfect and fulfilled, I will naturally not be interested in worldly things.
 When we reach this stage, the time to transcend the world will come.

 At this time, seeing through and letting go is letting go of wealth, family, and attachment to small families and thinking that all sentient beings in the six realms are your own parents and relatives, letting go of everything that belongs to selfishness, and that you are beyond the world.

-Once you transcend the world, it will be completely different, your heart will be opened, and you will be able to accommodate the entire world.
+Once you transcend the world, things will be completely different, your heart will be opened, and you will be able to accommodate the entire world.

-If you can accommodate sentient beings of the six realms in your heart, you will no longer need wealth at this time, you can let go of wealth, and let go of the things you used to be greedy for.
+If you can accommodate sentient beings of the six realms in your heart, you will no longer need wealth at this time.
+You can let go of wealth, and let go of the things you used to be greedy for.

-However, the wonderful thing is that when we let go and stop pursuing wealth, wealth will naturally follow us in turn.
+However, the wonderful thing is that when we let go and stop pursuing wealth, wealth will naturally follow us.

-Because our hearts are opened, it will be different, and we can say that we have become the masters of the world.
+Because our hearts have been opened, it will be different, and we can say that we have become the masters of the world.

-There is room for all sentient beings in the six realms in your heart, if you tell a cockroach to get out, it will get out, and even the cockroach will listen to you.
+There is room for all sentient beings in the six realms in your heart.
+If you tell a cockroach to get out, it will get out, and even the cockroach will listen to you.

 Beyond that, then you are completely different.